yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-18-how-to-support-multi-language-on-jekyll-blog-with-polyglot-1.md

 tags: [Jekyll, Polyglot, Markdown]
 image: /assets/img/technology.jpg
 ---
 ## Overview
-About 4 months ago, in early July 2024, I added multilingual support to this Jekyll-based blog hosted on Github Pages by applying the [Polyglot](https://github.com/untra/polyglot) plugin.
+About 4 months ago, in early July of [Human Era](https://en.wikipedia.org/wiki/Holocene_calendar) 12024, I applied the [Polyglot](https://github.com/untra/polyglot) plugin to implement multilingual support on this Jekyll-based blog hosted via Github Pages.
-This series shares the bugs encountered during the process of applying the Polyglot plugin to the Chirpy theme, their solutions, and how to write HTML headers and sitemap.xml considering SEO.
+This series shares the bugs encountered during the process of applying the Polyglot plugin to the Chirpy theme, their resolution process, and how to write HTML headers and sitemap.xml considering SEO.
 The series consists of two posts, and this is the first post of the series.
 - Part 1: Applying Polyglot Plugin & Implementing hreflang alt Tags, Sitemap, and Language Selection Button (This post)
 - Part 2: [Troubleshooting Chirpy Theme Build Failure and Search Function Errors](/posts/how-to-support-multi-language-on-jekyll-blog-with-polyglot-2)

 ## Requirements
-- [x] The built result (web pages) should be provided in language-specific paths (e.g., `/posts/ko/`{: .filepath}, `/posts/ja/`{: .filepath}).
+- [x] The built result (web pages) should be provided with language-specific paths (e.g., `/posts/ko/`{: .filepath}, `/posts/ja/`{: .filepath}).
-- [x] To minimize additional time and effort required for multilingual support, the language should be automatically recognized based on the local path (e.g., `/_posts/ko/`{: .filepath}, `/_posts/ja/`{: .filepath}) of the original markdown file during build, without having to specify 'lang' and 'permalink' tags in the YAML front matter of each file.
+- [x] To minimize additional time and effort required for multilingual support, the language should be automatically recognized based on the local path (e.g., `/_posts/ko/`{: .filepath}, `/_posts/ja/`{: .filepath}) of the original markdown file during build, without having to manually specify 'lang' and 'permalink' tags in the YAML front matter of each file.
 - [x] The header of each page on the site should include appropriate Content-Language meta tags and hreflang alternate tags to meet Google's multilingual search SEO guidelines.
-- [x] The `sitemap.xml`{: .filepath} should provide links to all pages supporting each language on the site without omission, and the `sitemap.xml`{: .filepath} itself should exist only once in the root path without duplication.
+- [x] The `sitemap.xml`{: .filepath} should provide links to all pages supporting each language on the site without omission, and there should be only one `sitemap.xml`{: .filepath} in the root path without duplication.
-- [x] All features provided by the [Chirpy theme](https://github.com/cotes2020/jekyll-theme-chirpy) should function normally on each language page, and if not, they should be modified to work properly.
+- [x] All features provided by the [Chirpy theme](https://github.com/cotes2020/jekyll-theme-chirpy) should function normally on each language page, or be modified to work correctly if not.
-  - [x] 'Recently Updated', 'Trending Tags' features working normally
+  - [x] 'Recently Updated' and 'Trending Tags' features working normally
   - [x] No errors occurring during the build process using GitHub Actions
   - [x] Post search function in the upper right corner of the blog working normally

 ## Applying the Polyglot Plugin
-Since Jekyll does not natively support multilingual blogs, an external plugin must be used to implement a multilingual blog that meets the above requirements.
+Since Jekyll does not natively support multilingual blogs, an external plugin is needed to implement a multilingual blog that meets the above requirements.
 After searching, I found that [Polyglot](https://github.com/untra/polyglot) is widely used for multilingual website implementation and can satisfy most of the above requirements, so I adopted this plugin.

 ### Installing the Plugin
 As I use Bundler, I added the following content to the `Gemfile`: